If you follow a few quick tips from home energy use experts, you can save on your heating bill this fall.

 With our products you can heat rooms when they’re in use.
 Why waste energy heating the living room when you’re in the bedroom or kitchen?

-If your home uses a central heating system, you can add a few Cadet heaters to the rooms you use most.
+If your home uses a central heating system, you can add an electric wall heater to the room (or rooms) you use most.
 Then lower the overall temperature with your central system and add a little extra warmth to those rooms when you need it.